TannerCoker/SpaceAdventure3398/README.md

 # Space Adventure 3398
-> Space Adventure 3398 is an arcade style game.
-It will feature a main menu with options to: start the game,
+> Space Adventure 3398 is an arcade style game is developed by Tanner Coker, Lucas Anesti, Brice Asburn, Erik Cortez, and Eric Figueroa.
+> It will feature a main menu with options to: start the game, view the scoreboard, go to settings, and to exit the game.
+> The game will have a space theme and it will be like a retro arcade game.
+The gameplay will consist of the player having basic
+> movements and having to shoot projectiles at the enemies in order to wipe them out.
+The player will be able to progress through
+> stages and will encounter boss fights and more difficult enemies along their travels.
+The game will save the top scores of
+> all players across multiple play sessions which is viewable in the scoreboard.
+Players can also find some settings and will be
+> able to tweak some gameplay settings through a settings area which is on the main menu.
+> We're making this game so that we can further develop our skills as programmers but make it entertaining for others to enjoy.
+> The game is for whoever may be interested in playing our arcade, space game.

 ## Table of contents
 * [General info](#general-info)